Programs & Events

 Cedar Lake Beach began with donated property with additional property acquired in 1990 to extend the beach.

 Duff Memorial Park was the tenth park and was donated in 1995.
-This 25-acre property is on Cedar Lake and is kept in its natural state with invasive control and plant restoration work planned.
+This 25-acre property is on Cedar Lake.
+In 2024, restorative and invasive control was utilized.
+We also created a path through the property geared for mountain bike use.

 Cedar Lake Fen is a 31-acre property acquired in 2020 on the east side of Cedar Lake.
 Efforts are to maintain/create a desirable habitat for endangered wildlife.